andriy-baran/steel_wheel/README.md

 # SteelWheel

 ## Intention
-The gem is intended to provide better development experience for rails developers, by introduction the new layer that provides enchanced interface.
+The gem is intended to provide better development experience for rails developers

+## Solution
+Introduce the new layer that provides enchanced programming interface.
 The new abstractions and flows helps developers focus on domain code and forget about framework details.

-In a future it will allow to make testing truly isolated
+## Design Concepts

+### Typical data flow in web apps
 ![](https://github.com/andriy-baran/steel_wheel/blob/master/assets/action_diagram.png?raw=true)
-## Design
-A key principle used in design of the library is **Separation of Concerns**.
-Based on experience and following analysis 4 phases were defined in every rails controller.
 1. **Input validations and preparations**
 * describe structure of parameters
 * validate values